xiansurfer/learngit/readme.txt

-modifie readme for the fourth time
+modifie readme for the fifth time